AayushPrasadWorks/LogoParser/README.md

 ## Overview
- This application is designed to accept a url for a webpage and rawl the webpage for images, logos, and images that have a possiblity of being logos.
+ This application is designed to accept a url for a webpage and crawl the webpage for images, logos, and images that have a possiblity of being logos.

-## Stack
+## Stack:

-For the application, I used a variety of tools.

-For logo detection, I used Google's Cloud Vision API, a Machine Learing API, to see if an image is a logo, and to identify the brand the logo represents.
+Google's Cloud Vision API, a Machine Learing API, For Logo Detection

-I used Jsoup to crawl through webpages for images and their source links.
+Jsoup to crawl through webpages for images and their source links.

-I used Javax Servlets to preform the HTTP requests needed to get results from the web crawl.
+Javax Servlets to preform the HTTP requests needed to get results from the web crawl.

 For the front end, I used Javascript, HTML, and CSS.
 I used a bootstrap template for styling the page.

 ## Thought Process
- I wanted my application to be
-able to find the logos found in a webpage and be able to tell what brands are being represented in these images.
+The purpose of the application is to be able to find the logos found in a webpage and be able to tell what brands are being represented in these images.
 This information can be valuable to companies, as it can tell how visible their brand is to the general public.
-I hope in the future to get more information from the logos. such as the most prevalent brands in the webpage, as well as documenting trends over a series of webpages.

 ## Running the Project